 In October 2015, we acquired Mediscan, Inc. and certain of its affiliates (Mediscan).
-At the time of the closing, Mediscan employed healthcare professionals in 70 specialties at more than 300 clients in 11 states - primarily California.
+Mediscan currently employs healthcare professionals in 70 specialties at more than 750 clients in 30 states - primarily California.
 This acquisition strengthened our footprint in California, a large and growing market.
-It allows us to add new service lines, expand our market share through having a local presence and further diversify our customer base, as the Mediscan business is equally divided between acute/ambulatory care and public and charter schools.
+It provides an opportunity to add new service lines, expand our market share through its local presence and further diversify our customer base, as the Mediscan business is equally divided between acute/ambulatory care and public and charter schools.
 Finally, it offers access to additional candidates through two well established brands: Mediscan and DirectEd.
-For more information about our acquisitions, see Note 3 - Acquisitions to the consolidated financial statements.
+For additional financial information concerning our acquisitions, see Note 3 - Acquisitions to the consolidated financial statements.